Manage motion and widget animation with MotionLayout

 Design considerations

-Getting started
+Get started

 Follow these steps to start using MotionLayout in your project.

-1. Add the ConstraintLayout dependency: To use MotionLayout in your project, add the ConstraintLayout 2.0 dependency to your app's build.gradle file.
+1. Add the ConstraintLayout dependency: to use MotionLayout in your project, add the ConstraintLayout 2.0 dependency to your app's build.gradle file.
 If you're using AndroidX, add the following dependency:

 Groovy